ava-labs/avalanche-docs/docs/subnets/install-avalanche-cli.md

 The script installs the binary inside the `~/bin` directory.

-## Adding Avalanche-CLI to your PATH
+## Adding Avalanche-CLI to Your PATH

 To call the `avalanche` binary from anywhere, you'll need to add it to your system path.
 If you installed the binary into the default location, you can run the following snippet to add it to your path.